instructure/canvas-lms/doc/working_with_webpack.md

 [ ] on building for production, fails with ProximityLoader ("ERROR in 232.bundle.js from UglifyJs Unexpected token: operator (!) [./frontend_build/jsHandlebarsHelpers.js!./frontend_build/pluginsJstLoader.js!./frontend_build/nonAmdLoader.js!./app/coffeescripts/util/ProximityLoader.coffee:111,6]")

-[ ] in a seperate commit, remove all the shared ember components that aren't used from "app/coffeescripts/ember/shared/components"

 [ ] in a seperate commit extract i18nLinerHandlebars loader function and what it duplicates from prepare_hbs to a function both can use.